darrylwest/secure-transfer-specs/app-functional-specs.md

 Client applications include additional back-channel methods of authenticating users via two-factor authentication using time based one-time passwords, biometrics and/or private channel devices.
 This additional authentication solves the stolen device risk.

+## Authentication

+### Whitelisted User Base

+All users connected to the system must go through a white-listing process.
+This includes identifying persons, machines, and the hosting environments that they belong to.
+A user's connection is always based on a validated list, otherwise the connection is rejected.

 ![Client Application / Relay Service Diagram](./client-relay.png)